Marie Callender's: Biography

-In the 1930s, Marie Callender (1907–1995), her husband Cal Warren Callender, and their only child, Don lived in a trailer park in Huntington Beach.
+In the 1930s, Marie Callender (1907–1995), her husband Cal Warren Callender (1907–1984), and their only child, Don lived in a trailer park in Huntington Beach.
 Marie baked and sold pies to augment the family's income, with Don delivering her pies to customers on his bicycle.
 A 1945 graduate of Long Beach Poly High School, he joined the Merchant Marine for a brief tour at the end of World War II and then returned home to southern California.

-Callender died at age 81 in 2009 at Hoag Memorial Hospital Presbyterian in Newport Beach, due to complications resulting from head trauma sustained during a fall at his home over a year earlier.
+Don Callender died at age 81 in 2009 at Hoag Memorial Hospital Presbyterian in Newport Beach, due to complications resulting from head trauma sustained during a fall at his home over a year earlier.

-Retail Endeavors
+Retail endeavors

 By 1948, twenty-one year old Don was working to expand the business by selling pies to restaurants in Long Beach and Orange County.
 In 1951, he purchased a home on Gondar Ave. in the Plaza area of Long Beach, where the Callender family did their baking before shifting the expanding operation to a Quonset hut on Anaheim St. in Long Beach.
 Eventually, Don ventured into the retail realm, opening his first outlet in Orange (at 574 N. Tustin St.) and naming it after his mother, Marie.
 With continued experimentation, he gradually expanded his inventory and added other menu items which would later become Marie Callender fare.